 GnuCash allows transactions to be imported in a number of structured

 formats for the exchange of financial data as well as in the unstructured CSV format, a

 plain text tabular format commonly used for the import and export of data to and from

 QIF (.qif) Quicken Interchange format - import data from Quicken financial software;

 OFX/QFX (.ofx,.qfx) Open Financial eXchange format (QXF is an Intuit/Quicken proprietary version of OFX);

 MT940 SWIFT MT940 Customer End of Day Statement Message;

 DTAUS (.DTAUS) Banking data Exchange File;

-These import methods can be accessed from thesubmenu of the main menu entry, along with methods for importing other types of data.
-Select the appropriate entry in the sub menu to initiate importing transactions.
+These import methods can be accessed from the→ sub-menu entry, along with methods for importing other types of data.
+Select the appropriate entry from the → sub-menu to initiate importing transactions.

 To import data from Quicken®, MS Money®, or other programs that use QIF(Quicken® Interchange Format), you must first export your data to a QIF file.
 One way to do this is to export each account as a separate QIF file.
 An easier way, available in Quicken® 98 and beyond, is to export all accounts at once into a single QIF file.
 Check your program's manual to determine if this option is available.